hmallen99/viverse-docs/CreatorTools/webxr-optimization/introduction-to-web-optimization.md

 APIs and technologies like [WebGL](https://registry.khronos.org/webgl/specs/latest/2.0/), [WebGPU](https://www.w3.org/TR/webgpu/), [WebXR](https://www.w3.org/TR/webxr/), [WebAssembly](https://www.w3.org/groups/wg/wasm/) (WASM), and [CSS](https://www.w3.org/Style/CSS/), and JavaScript are standardized by mature standards bodies and implemented across most major web browser engines.
 There is no store gatekeeping compared to native platforms.

-## Optimizing 3D experiences for the Web vs native platforms
+## Optimizing 3D experiences for the web vs native platforms

 The core principles of game development are the same across web and native, but there are key optimizations to make on the web platform to ensure that users have a great first impression and keep coming back: